DataDog/documentation/content/en/tests/guides/flaky_test_management.md

 #### Flaky test metric

-For the default branches, we provide a metric to track the flaky tests through time.
-This metric is generated every 30 minutes and counts all the flaky tests in the default branch for that moment.
+For the default branches, a metric tracks the flaky tests over time.
+This metric is generated every 30 minutes and counts all the flaky tests in the default branch at that time.

-This metric is available under the graph 'Total Flaky Tests' in the default branch view:
+Find this metric under the graph **Total Flaky Tests** in the default branch view:

 {{< img src="continuous_integration/flaky_test_metric.png" alt="Flaky test metric" style="width:100%;">}}

-The metric is also available in the [CI Visibility - Tests dashboard][6]
+The metric is also available in the [CI Visibility - Tests dashboard][6].

 ### New flaky tests